What Credit Score Do You Need to Rent an Apartment in New York?

 Any score from 300-649 is not going to portray the applicant in the best light.
 This shows the landlord that you have not been conscientious about staying on top of your bills and may not be a trustworthy renter.

-Generally speaking, 650-699 and up is considered fair and many lenders and landlords may find this range acceptable.
+Generally speaking, 650-699 and up is considered fair and, as mentioned, many lenders and landlords may find this range acceptable.

 However, don’t be surprised if this is not high enough for some.
 Most landlords will consider above 700 a safe bet, although you might very occasionally run into some that want a 750 and higher.